 What is a Doula?

-The Word ‘Doula’ comes from ancient Greek meaning “a woman who serves” and is now used to refer to a trained and experienced professional who provides continuous physical, emotional and practical support during the postpartum period.
+The Word ‘Doula’ comes from ancient Greek meaning “a woman who serves” and is now used to refer to a trained and experienced professional who provides continuous physical, emotional and practical support during the pregnancy labour and postpartum period.

 Studies have shown that when Doulas attend a birth, labours are shorter with fewer complications, babies are healthier and they breastfeed more easily.

 Are more successful in adapting to new family dynamics

 (Campbell et al 2007, McGrath and Kennell 2008)